Magnesium is one of the most important minerals in the body - so important that without it, cells quickly die.

 Muscles: Approximately 27% of the body's magnesium is found in the muscles.
 Deficiency is associated with muscle cramps and weakness.15

-Magnesium plays a role and may offer some benefits in many more disease states including ADD/ADHD, neurodegenerative diseases, dementia, asthma, headache, agitation, confusion, restless leg syndrome, immune deficiencies, and many more.15,17–23
+Magnesium plays a role and may offer some benefits in many more disease states including ADD/ADHD, neurodegenerative diseases, dementia, memory loss, asthma, headache, agitation, confusion, restless leg syndrome, immune deficiencies, and many more.15,17–23

 If magnesium is so vital to the health of cells and the proper functioning of the human body, you would think we would make sure that we get enough of it on a daily basis.
 But why is it that despite being armed with this knowledge, even in our modern times, that so many people are suffering from a deficiency of magnesium?
 Studies have estimated that the average daily dietary intake of magnesium has decreased by over 50% in the last century alone.2